 In the menu Pencil selections, pick AF Activation under the Autofocus settings.

 Then choose the AF-ON only.
-This will mean when you push the shutter release, it will not focus but fire the shutter to take a photo.
+This means when you push the shutter release, it will not focus but fire the shutter to take a photo.

-Now, this gets a little complicated so pay attention to the highlighted text above.
+This gets complicated, so pay attention to the highlighted text above.

 - Moving Predictable – 25-point dynamic-area AF

 - Moving Erratically side to side – 3D-tracking in AF-C

 Here are the selections again with more explanation